cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 - Distributed ledgers can enforce contracts in two distinct ways: *ex ante*, by embedding the logic directly into the ledger, or *ex post* through economic incentives or penalties for attributable behaviours<sup>counterfactual-slashing</sup>.
-  *Ex ante* enforcement is rarely possible to construct with the toolkits of existing meatspace institutions, and *ex post* enforcement tends to have substantial implementation costs which distort accuracy.
+  *Ex ante* enforcement is rarely possible to construct with the tool-kits of existing meatspace institutions, and *ex post* enforcement tends to have substantial implementation costs which distort accuracy.

 - Facilitates codified integration of disparate systems; interoperation where laws are shared